IBM/dbb/Utilities/WebAppCleanUp/README.md

 MortgageApplication-Bug1220
 MortgageApplication-Bug1220-outputs
 ```

 ### Web Application Authentication Properties
 The `user.properties` file has been provided for a convienient place to store DBB Web Application authentication properties.
-However its uses is optional as the user can also provide that information as an argument as well.
+However its use is optional as the user can  provide the required authentication values as script arguments.
 Example:
 ```
 $DBBHOME/bin/groovyz WebAppCleanUp.groovy --groups Application-FeatureBranch --url https://localhost:9443/dbb --id ADMIN --pw ADMIN
 ```